Unstructured-IO/unstructured/docs/source/introduction/overview.rst

 Unique Element IDs
 ******************

-By default, the element ID is a SHA-256 hash of the element text, its position within the sequence of all returned elements and the page number (if supported by the file type).
+By default, the element ID is a SHA-256 hash of the element text and its position within the sequence of all elements.
 This is to ensure that the ID is deterministic and unique at the document level.
 To obtain globally unique IDs in the output (UUIDs), you can pass ``unique_element_ids=True`` into any of the partition functions.
 This can be helpful